kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/5-interface-segregation-principle/_index.md

 }
 ```

-This class clearly contains methods that are used by two different clients - Customer UI and Seller UI.
+This class clearly contains methods that are used by two different clients - Customer user interface and Seller user interface.

 While it is best to avoid this type of classes, it is not always possible.
-Robert C. Martin describes these type of classes as "Interface Pollution".
-In this context, "interface" refers to the public members (fields, properties and methods) of the class.

-While the problems we face with this type of classes is debatable, it is definitely good idea to have client specific interface that exposes just enough member for the client it is used by.
+The problems we face with this type of classes may be debatable, however it is definitely a good idea to have client specific interface that exposes just enough members for the client it is used by.
+The key benefit of having client specific interface is that we allow clients to see only what it needs to see so the collaboration between the class and the client is clear.
+Also, we completely eliminate the chance of misuse.

 Martin Fowler calls this type of interface as [role interface](https://www.martinfowler.com/bliki/RoleInterface.html)

 In our example, we will have the following two interfaces